haider1998/pyvisualizer/README.md

 </div>

-## 🔍 What is PyVisualizer?
+## 🔍 What is py-code-visualizer?

-PyVisualizer is a powerful tool that transforms complex Python codebases into intuitive visual diagrams.
+py-code-visualizer is a powerful tool that transforms complex Python codebases into intuitive visual diagrams.
 Created for developers who need to understand large systems quickly, it illuminates the hidden architecture of your projects with beautiful, interactive visualizations.

-Instead of spending hours tracing through imports and function calls manually, PyVisualizer automatically maps relationships between modules, classes, and methods, making them instantly comprehensible.
+Instead of spending hours tracing through imports and function calls manually, py-code-visualizer automatically maps relationships between modules, classes, and methods, making them instantly comprehensible.

-> *"PyVisualizer transformed how we onboard engineers to our 250K+ LOC Python codebase.
+> *"py-code-visualizer transformed how we onboard engineers to our 250K+ LOC Python codebase.
 What took days now takes hours."* — Senior Engineering Manager at a Fortune 500 company

 ## 🌟 Key Features